-Denise Stewart-Sanabria was born in Massachusetts and received her BFA in Painting from the University of Massachusetts/Amherst.
-She has lived in Knoxville, TN since 1986.
-Sanabria paints both hyper-realist “portraits” of everything from produce to subversive jelly donuts.
-The anthropomorphic narratives often are reflections on human behavior.
-She is also known for her life size charcoal portrait drawings on plywood, which are cut out, mounted on wood bases, and staged in conceptual installations.
-She is a recipient of the 2019 Tennessee Arts Commission Individual Artist Grant for her work on wood.
+She is also known for her life-size charcoal portrait drawings on plywood, which are cut out, mounted on wood bases, and staged in conceptual installations.
+In 2019, Sanabria was awarded a Tennessee Arts Commission Individual Artist Grant for her work on wood.

-Her work is included in various museums, private, and corporate collections including: The Tennessee State Museum, The Evansville Museum of Art in Indiana, The Knoxville Museum of Art, Huntsville Museum of Art, Notre Dame of Maryland University, Firstbank TN, Pinnacle Banks, Omni and Opryland Hotels, Scripps Networks, Knoxville Botanical Gardens, Jewelry Television, TriStar Energy, the Aslan Foundation, and the corporate offices of McGhee Tyson Airport.
+Her work has been featured in multiple solo shows across the country.
+It is included in various museums, private, and corporate collections, including The Tennessee State Museum, The Knoxville Museum of Art, Huntsville Museum of Art, Omni and Opryland Hotels, Federal Reserve Bank in Nashville, Knoxville Botanical Gardens, and the corporate offices of McGhee Tyson Airport to name a few.